bozzdev/portfolio/README.md

 **AI Architecture Depth:**
 I design AI pipelines correctly.
 Pawnprint's coaching system prevents hallucination by construction — Stockfish handles analysis, the LLM handles language.
 That separation matters in systems where accuracy counts.
+On SeekHim, I selected the document-intelligence model through controlled benchmarking rather than guessing — baseline versus prompt-engineered conditions, with a bias-separated analyst model — because model choice in a retrieval system is an engineering decision, not a default.

 **Full-Stack Ownership:**
 Next.js frontend, Python/FastAPI backend, Railway/AWS/DigitalOcean deployment.